tivac/crucible/README.md

 ### Required Inputs

-Simply append the field's name with an asterisk `*` to mark the field `required`, the field label will also turn red.
+Append a field's name with an asterisk `*` to mark the field `required`, the field label will also turn red.

 ```js
     {